The Augmented Base Locus in Mixed Characteristic: Introduction

 \subsection{Acknowledgements}

-This result was born from fruitful conversation with Fabio Bernasconi, Federico Bonjiorno, Iacopo Brivio and Paolo Cascini.
+This work was born from fruitful conversations with Fabio Bernasconi, Federico Bongiorno, Iacopo Brivio and Paolo Cascini.
 Thanks in particular to Fabio and Paolo for their comments and advice on earlier drafts.
 I am also grateful to the EPSRC for my funding.
+Thanks also to the referee for their careful reading of an earlier draft and pointing out several issues with it.\\ \\ Data sharing not applicable to this article as no datasets were generated or analysed.\\ \\ On behalf of all authors, the corresponding author states that there is no conflict of interest.